navirobayo/vulcano.ai/README.md

 # dondelukas.com
-This repository contains the static files for dondelukas.com.
+A simple and actually functional sales funnel for your product.
+Yes, we use Ai.

-A simple thank you page is available at `/graciasportucompra/`.
+Test it yourself at www.dondelukas.com